SteffenBakker/STraM_ntnu_development/README.md

 # Required Software
 STraM is available in the Python-based, open-source optimization modelling language Pyomo.
 Running the model thus requires some coding skills in Python.
 To run the model, make sure Python, Pyomo and a third-party solver (e.g., gurobi, or CPLEX) is installed and loaded to the respective computer.
 More information on how to install Python and Pyomo can be found here: http://www.pyomo.org/installation.
-Other python package dependencies can be found in the file dependencies.py.
+Other python package dependencies can be found in the file requirements.txt.

 To download, you need to install Git and clone the repository.